dBCooper2/tr-portfolio/README.md

   },
 }
 ```
-The `"text"` field is where you add the name of your skill.
-For any skills with spaces in between them, like "Data Visualization," make sure to add a dash where the spaces would be.
-So for "Data Visualization," the field would be `"Data-Visualization"`.

-The `"color"` field is where you can add the hex-code for a color you'd like the tag to be.
-By default, each tag is white with black text.
+For the skills, replace whitespace with a dash, and add a custom color for each skill.

 #### Projects:

-The `projects.json` file is slightly more complex than the skills file, but is similarly simple to edit.
-The JSON containing each project is in the form:
+The `projects.json` file contains a blurb of each project and links to ther code/demo.
+If there is no demo the button will not appear, but the code button is always present.
+Link Skills from `tags.json` to the project by adding them to the "skills" field.

 ```json
 {